Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 ### Finalizing the Base PDF

 _This section is a summarization fo the 'Generating the full PDF in the App' section._
-1. Save/Move the file to `res\base_pdfs` within the PDF Proxy Printer folder
+1. Save/Move the file to `res\base_pdfs` within the Proxy-PDF-Maker folder
-2. Restart PDF Proxy Printer
+2. Restart Proxy-PDF-Maker
 3. Reopen and set Rendering Backend to PoDoFo
 4. Set Paper Size to Base Pdf and set Base Pdf to your proper file
 5. Set the margins to what you set them to previously